algolia/instantsearch/docgen/src/guide/Styling_widgets.md

 navWeight: 80
 ---

-All widgets under the `react-instantsearch/dom` namespace are shipped with fixed CSS class names.
+All widgets under the `react-instantsearch-dom` namespace are shipped with fixed CSS class names.

 The format for those class names is `ais-NameOfWidget-element--modifier`.